kubernetes101/kubecon2022/README.md

 ## Join the Kubernetes101 GitHub Org

-> You must be a member of the Kubernetes101 GitHub organization
+> 🛑  Important: You must be a member of the Kubernetes101 GitHub organization

 - If you can't open a Codespace in this repo, you need to join the GitHub org(s)
   - Join the org by going [here](https://kube101.dev/)